Important Disclaimer

 What Is the Hamilton Better Homes Program?

 The Better Homes Hamilton (BHH) program provides low-barrier access to upfront capital for property owners to retrofit buildings to reduce greenhouse gas emissions, improve energy efficiency, and increase home comfort.
-Unlike traditional loans, Local Improvement Charge loans are attached to the property rather than the property owner, preventing participants' personal debt from rising.
+Unlike traditional loans, Local Improvement Charge (LIC) loans are attached to the property rather than the property owner, preventing participants' personal debt from rising.

 | Program Detail | Information |